 In order to assess the market competitors and perform the related competitive analysis, the final KERs need to be clearly identified, as well as the products need to be tested and validated.
-Therefore, this specific paragraph will be integrated in the v2 of the present document and finalized in the v3 final version.
+Therefore, this specific paragraph will be finalized in the v3 final version, following also the advice and suggestions received by the HRB experts during the activation of the Service: Business Plan Development.

-At this stage, a preliminary analysis of few competitors within the KERs identified are listed in the table below:
+At this stage, a non-exhaustive analysis of competitors within the KERs identified are listed in the table below: